Other / mixed grade configuration · Oklahoma City, OK

 What is the racial and ethnic makeup of Windsor Hills Es?

-The largest demographic group at Windsor Hills Es is Hispanic or Latino at 64.9%.
-The school serves a diverse student body in Oklahoma City, OK.
+The largest demographic group at Windsor Hills Es is Hispanic or Latino at 64.9% of enrollment, in Oklahoma City, OK.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 54.8/100.

 What is the Resource Investment Index for Windsor Hills Es?

-Windsor Hills Es has a Resource Investment Index of 39/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Windsor Hills Es has a Resource Investment Index of 39/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page